 Fall Maintenance Checklist for Minnesota Homeowners

-Fall is officially here.
-It’s time to get started on your fall maintenance list.
+Fall is officially here, and that means it’s time to get started on your fall maintenance list.
 It’s much easier to get this stuff done while it’s still pleasant outside, so don’t put these projects off until we have snow in the forecast.

-This list was originally compiled by Structure Tech Home Inspector Duane Erickson, and has been added onto a few times over the past several years.
+This list was originally compiled by our very own Duane Erickson, and has been added onto numerous times over the past several years.
+We post this same list every year, and we modify it just a bit every year with new and updated information.

 - Disconnect any garden hoses.